elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 - **Batch Effects Handling**: Examining your data to check that the most important elements for the clustering/cell comparison are biological and not technical.
 Exploring batch correction methods like {% tool "harmony" %} can help reduce technical biases in data integration.
 - **Biological Annotation**: Use known marker genes or reference-based annotation to assign cell types or states to clusters.
 A database of known cell markers (like {% tool "cellmarker" %}) can be helpful.

 Each of these elements needs to be provided with a comprehensive description.
-Including details on the normalization techniques applied, outlier removal strategies, and batch correction methods employed to enhance data quality and reliability.
+Including details on the normalisation techniques applied, outlier removal strategies, and batch correction methods employed to enhance data quality and reliability.

 ## Data integration and analysis across experiments